neilbaldwin/VOLDRED/Readme.md

 ## Support My Work

-If you like my work and use it or learn from it, please consider supporting me or just a donation to say thanks:
+A huge amount of work went into Voldred and I resisted the option to force other users to pay for access.
+However, if you like my work and use it or even learn from it, please consider supporting me or just making a small donation to say thanks.
+I have quite a few new features and improvements in the pipeline for Voldred and knowing it's appreciated is the best inspiration for working on it further.

 <a href="https://www.buymeacoffee.com/neilbaldwi3" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 40px !important;" ></a>